-If you are de-registered on grounds of academic failure, you must return your student identity card to the Academic Secretariat within 3 weeks upon the official release of assessment result.
-Failure to return the student identity card may render you not eligible for any certification of your study nor for admission in subsequent years.
-The caution money paid will also be confiscated.
+If you are de-registered on grounds of academic failure, you must return your student identity card to the Academic Registry within 3 weeks upon the official release of the assessment results.
+Failure to return the student identity card may render you ineligible for any certification of your study nor for admission in subsequent years; the caution money paid will also be confiscated.
 Any subsequent request for the refund of caution money by returning the student identity card after the original deadline will not be entertained.

-Students who have been de-registered shall not be considered for readmission to the same programme/stream in the following academic year.
+Students who have been de-registered shall not be considered for re-admission to the same programme / stream (sub-code) in the following academic year.